 Many authors in the past have drawn attention to learners’ capacities to think relationally or structurally.
 However, it is not enough for a teacher to be aware of structure, whether arithmetic, geometric or some combination.
 It is certainly not wise to perform a didactic transposition on structural relations in order to try to convert them into instructions to learners in how to ‘behave’, that is, how to answer assessment questions on structure.
 Appreciating mathematical structure, and making use of it, is not a technique or a procedure to be taught alongside addition and subtraction.
 Rather, mathematical structure is an awareness which, if it develops in and for students, will transform their mathematical thinking and their disposition to engage.
 This can only happen if teachers are themselves not only aware of structural relationships, but have to hand strategies and tactics (such as those described in this paper) for bringing structural relationships to the fore.
 We maintain that this applies at every age.

 Teachers who are themselves explicitly aware of structural relationships, who are aware of perceiving situations as instances of properties (rather than as surprising and unique events), are in a position to promote similar awareness in their learners.
 They can urge their learners to justify their anticipations and actions on the basis of properties which have been discussed and articulated, rather than on the basis of inductive-empirical experience.
-Working in this way could promote and foster the development of a structural or mathematically sound epistemological stance in preference to empiricist (it always seems to work), socio-cultural (adults say it works), or agnostic (it just is) stances.
+Working in this way could promote and foster the development of a structural or mathematically sound epistemological stance in preference to empiricist (it always seems to work), socio-cultural (adults act as if it works), or agnostic (it just is) stances.

 While over-concentration on procedures usually diverts attention away from underlying structure, we have argued that the so called procedural-conceptual divide is a consequence of pedagogical decisions rather than a necessary psychological experience, and that making pedagogical decisions from a structural point of view can overcome many of the difficulties arising from over-reliance on procedures or conceptual thinking exclusively.
 Furthermore, treating some learners as ‘incapable’ of understanding structure simply reinforces their natural focus on procedures rather than directing their attention to conceptual structure.